 - Canada South Science City presentation at 7:30 pm tomorrow night.
-Guest speaker, Dr. Barbara Zielinski, biologist from the University of Windsor, discusses Sea Lamprey Vampires of the Great Lakes. - Rick Marion's video capture from his drone or our annual RASC Windsor Centre picnic at the Hallam Observatory was shown.
+Guest speaker, Dr. Barbara Zielinski, biologist from the University of Windsor, discusses Sea Lamprey -Vampires of the Great Lakes. - Rick Marion's video capture from his drone or our annual RASC Windsor Centre picnic at the Hallam Observatory was shown.
 Weather conditions were better than predicted and attendees were able to spot Jupiter and Venus through tenuous holes in the semi-hazy skies.
 Randy went on to thank those who attended for providing the great variety of food for the pot luck at the picnic.
-Melissa Martin who was not able to attend the picnic, brought a fruit tray to the meeting which members and guests were able to enjoy at the break (many thanks, Melissa!). - Mike Pataky and his wife Michelle then came up to the front to raffle off the two beautiful fully-framed poster images that Mike had captured of Jupiter and its Galilean moons.
+Melissa Martin who was not able to attend the picnic, brought a fruit tray to the meeting - which members and guests were able to enjoy at the break (many thanks, Melissa!). - Mike Pataky and his wife Michelle then came up to the front to raffle off the two beautiful fully-framed poster images that Mike had captured of Jupiter and its Galilean moons.
 The club was able to sell over 150 tickets and 100% of the profits went towards the Windsor Centre's general operating funds.
 Both images were won by Melissa Martin.
 Randy pointed out that the Centre Council thought it would be a good idea to make this sort of fundraising event an annual activity due to its apparent popularity and effectiveness in raising money. - AstroCats Astronomy Trade Show: A number of members indicated an interest in going up for the day on Saturday, June 27th to the new location (Ontario Science Centre, Toronto).
 In addition to vendors, a slew of interesting speakers including Al Nagler will present talks.
 It was agreed that anyone interested in carpooling to the event would meet to organize the day right after this meeting. - Susan Sawyer Beaulieu gave a brief update of the CREW/ RASC Windsor Astronomy Night fundraising event happening on Saturday, August 8th out at Colchester Ridge Estate Winery.
-She also invited any members interested to the large number of showpiece Messier objects is the obvious extensive catalogue of the objects in 1927.
-He was eventually place.
-However, many observers do not get beyond the obvious convinced by other astronomers that they were, in fact, dark obchoices, and this constellation has so much more to offer.
-I offer one example of a small but interesting area of Sagittarius, lying just south of Messier 8.
-In an area of about two degrees (about four full moon widths) lie some lovely treasures that may be undiscovered by many regular observers.
+She also invited any members interested to just south of Messier 8.
+In an area of about two degrees (about small (5' x 5'), but on a scale of 1 to 6, where 6 is essentially as discovered by many regular observers.